-- Our Anti-bullying policy can be found on the policies section of our website.
-Behaviour of any kind that is perceived as bullying will not be tolerated. - We take a pro-active approach to ensuring positive behaviour is maintained.
-Playground Leaders, assisted by staff, facilitate play opportunities during break/lunch times. - Children who may require intervention to maintain positive relationships at break times, can out seek the Super friend in order to receive support.
+- We take a pro-active approach to ensuring positive behaviour is maintained.
+Playground Leaders, assisted by staff, facilitate play opportunities during break/lunch times. - Children, who may require intervention to maintain positive relationships at break times, can sit on the 'buddy bench' in order to receive support.